cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    called `cs1302-default-methods`:

    ```
-   curl -s -L https://git.io/fhKfi | bash
+   $ curl -s -L https://git.io/fhKfi | bash
    ```

 1. Change into the `cs1302-default-methods` directory that was just created and look around.
    There should be multiple Java files contained within the directory structure.
-To see a listing of all of the files under the current directory, use the `find` command as follows:
+To see a listing of all of the files under the `src` subdirectory, use the `find` command as follows:

    ```
-   $ find .
+   $ find src
    ```

    Inspect each `.java` file that was listed.
 You will notice that there are three classes that